 Benefits for patients and end-users:

-Benefits for regulatory agencies:
+Benefits for regulatory authorities:

-Which Regulatory Authorities are Participating in MDSAP?
+Which Regulatory Authorities Are Participating in MDSAP?

 - Therapeutic Goods Administration of Australia

-- National Health Surveillance Agency of Brazil (Anvisa)
+- Brazilian Health Regulatory Agency (Anvisa)

 - Health Canada